Bell Equine Veterinary Clinic - Emergency Contact Information

 In the unlikely event that you cannot get through on the usual number, you can dial the direct emergency contact number 01209 823271.

-As we are an equine hospital, there is always someone on site.
-If you are coming directly to the hospital, please ring first as we may already be busy dealing with other cases.
+As we are a specialist referral hospital, there is always someone on site.
+If you are coming directly to the hospital, please ring first as we may be dealing with other emergency cases.
 The hospital electric security gates are closed from 8pm to 6am and you will need to ring the gate phone (07890 568564) to gain entrance.

 For general enquiries and all visits, ring 01622 813700